mfasiolo/mgcViz/README.md

 ck <- check2D(b, x1 = "x1", x2 = "x2")
 ```

-Then we add the `l_gridCheck2D`:
+Then we add the `l_gridCheck2D` layer:
 ```R
 ck + l_gridCheck2D(gridFun = mean)
 ```

-`l_gridCheck2D` bins the observed and simulated residuals, summarizes the using a scalar-valued
+`l_gridCheck2D` bins the observed and simulated residuals, summarizes them using a scalar-valued
 function (`mean` here), and adds an heatmap proportional to the observed summary in each cell, normalized
 using the `nsim` summaries obtained using the simulations.
-Here the pattern in the residual means is not very well visible, due to outliers in the far-right.
+Here the pattern in the residual means is not very well visible, due to outliers on the far right.
 The pattern is made more visible by zooming on the center of the distribution and by changing the size of the bins:
 ```R
 ck + l_gridCheck2D(bw = c(0.05, 0.1)) + xlim(-1, 1) + ylim(0, 3)
 ```